Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   .. versionadded:: 3.1

-  Content of ``...`` except when evaluated in a link interface while propagating :ref:`Target Usage Requirements`, in which case it is the empty string.
-  Intended for use only in an :prop_tgt:`INTERFACE_LINK_LIBRARIES` target property, perhaps via the :command:`target_link_libraries` command, to specify private link dependencies without other usage requirements.
+  Content of ``...``, except while collecting :ref:`Target Usage Requirements`, in which case it is the empty string.
+This is intended for use in an :prop_tgt:`INTERFACE_LINK_LIBRARIES` target property, typically populated via the :command:`target_link_libraries` command, to specify private link dependencies without other usage requirements.

+  .. versionadded:: 3.24
+    ``LINK_ONLY`` may also be used in a :prop_tgt:`LINK_LIBRARIES` target property.
+See policy :policy:`CMP0131`.

 .. genex:: $<LINK_LIBRARY:feature,library-list>